Lou Ye

 Lou Ye (Lou Yeh (Lóu Yè)), born 1965, is a Chinese screenwriter-director who is commonly grouped with the "Sixth Generation" directors of Chinese cinema.

-Films
+In June 2018, Lou was invited to become a member of the Academy of Motion Picture Arts and Sciences.

+Career

 Born in Shanghai, Lou was educated at the Beijing Film Academy.
 In 1993, he made his first film Weekend Lover, but it was not released until two years later, having its world premiere at the International Filmfestival Mannheim-Heidelberg where it received the Rainer Werner Fassbinder Award.
 Between completion and premiere of Weekend Lover he made and released Don't Be Young, a thriller about a girl who takes her nightmares as real, in 1994.
 Lou, however, did not gain international prominence until his third film, the neo-noir Suzhou River.
 That film dealt with questions of identity and proved quite controversial upon its release in China.
 Upon its release, international audiences praised Suzhou River, which several critics felt evoked Alfred Hitchcock's Vertigo, particularly in how both films focus on a man obsessed with a mysterious woman.

+Lou—along with actress Nai An—founded the independent production company Dream Factory in 1998, which would go on to produce most of Lou's films.

 In 2003 Lou released Purple Butterfly starring Zhang Ziyi.
 The film is a tale of revenge and betrayal taking place during the Japanese occupation of Shanghai, with a complex narrative structure borrowing heavily from film noir traditions.

 Lou's next film, Summer Palace (2006), a story of two lovers in the backdrop of the Tiananmen Square protests of 1989, again brought Lou into conflict with Chinese authorities, resulting in a five-year ban for both him and his producer.
 In order to circumvent the ban, his next film, Spring Fever, was shot surreptitiously in Nanjing and registered as a Hong Kong-French coproduction to avoid censors.
-The film was shown in competition at the 62nd Cannes Film Festival where writer Mei Feng won the Best Screenplay award.
+The film was shown in competition at the 62nd Cannes Film Festival where writer Mei Feng won the Best Screenplay Award.

-In 1998, Lou, along with actress Nai An (who had starred in his first two films, and would go on to star in Suzhou River) started the production company Dream Factory, which would go on to produce all of Lou's films.